Quentin Crisp was born Denis Charles in Sutton, Surrey England on Christmas Day in 1908.

 Sadly, he was gone before he turned 91.
 I miss him, like we were actually related – as though he were my great, gay British uncle.
 I do have some British blood in my DNA and coincidentally, my mother’s last name, after she remarried, is Crisp.

 Anyone ringing him up on the phone always got the same intro…

 I’m fine.
 How are you?

-Oh, I’ve gone on living, in spite of everything…”
+I’ve gone on living, in spite of everything…”

-I can still hear THAT voice – and so can you, if you listen to the audio of this reading of Twas The Night Before Christmas.
-So, listen, and look at the style, and soak in one of THE most interesting characters of the 20th century.
+I can still hear THAT voice – and so can you, if you listen to the audio of his reading of ‘Twas The Night Before Christmas.
+So, listen, and look at the style, and soak in one of THE most fascinating characters of the 20th century.

 Happy Birthday, Quentin.

 (Polaroid portrait, Trey Speegle)